 This stretch of the EV8 was the most problematic when we first filmed the route.
 But it has been improved in 2023.
 At the station of St. Martin, the official signed route leads you back to the D561.
 From here until Varages you were on the main road.

 But in 2023, surfacing has been carried out all the way to Varages station.
 Therefore you can now carry straight on east from St. Martin station for 2.5 kilometres.
 Here you meet the main D561 road.
 Now you can cross over to the newly surfaced railway line route, which parallels the main road.
-However, there is still a missing bridge some halfway along.
-You therefore have to rejoin the D561 after one kilometre (marked Pont ancien de pierre et de bois in google maps).
-Until this is replaced, you need to use the D561 to Varages.
+Moreover, the missing bridge 2 kilometres farther east has now been installed, so it is now possible to cycle all the way to Varages station off-road.
+The surface, like most of this section, is not quite finished but is very rideable.

-However, if you don’t wish to go into Varages village itself, you can avoid the steep climb up to it by turning sharp right at the sign for the Chapelle St. Pothin, just before the steep climb into Varages begins.
-Follow this surfaced track down and over the Ruisseau de Varages, take the short climb up the other side, and turn left at the track that crosses this road.
-You are back on the old railway line.
-500 metres on and you will arrive at the old Varages railway station on your left, and another 100 metres and you will reach the tunnel that leads you to the Route de Brue Auriac and the direct cycle route to Barjols and Pontevès.
+Back on the old railway line.
+500 metres on from the crossroads, and you will arrive at the old Varages railway station on your left.
+Another 100 metres and you will reach the tunnel that leads you to the Route de Brue Auriac and the direct cycle route to Barjols and Pontevès.

 2023 IMPROVEMENTS